aurianegbt/LassoSAMBA/Application.md

 where $\varepsilon_i\sim^{iid}\mathcal N(0,\Sigma=\sigma^2_{Ab}I_{n_i})$.

-To conduct the selection, we focus on genes protein coding genes link to B cells, T cells, Interferon or Type 1 Interferon pathway according to Chaussabel classification and the BioBase database.
+To conduct the selection, we focus on genes protein coding genes link to "Interferon", "Type 1 Interferon", "Neutrophil activation","Inflammation","Cytokines/chemokines" and "Cell cycle"  pathway according to Chaussabel classification and the BioBase database.

 Note that the code here are time consumming, and presented for lasso selection.
+However, results are available in outputs folder.
 To conduct the original stepAIC-SAMBA, p.max need to be set to his default value 0.1 and buildMethod to stepAIC.

 ``` r
 ensembl <- useEnsembl(biomart = "genes")